microsoft/onnxruntime/onnxruntime/core/flatbuffers/schema/README.md

     - \build\Windows\Debug\external\flatbuffers\Debug\flatc.exe
   - Linux Debug build
     - /build/Linux/external/flatbuffers/Debug/flatc

+It is possible to use another flatc as well, e.g., from a separate installation.
+Note that ONNX Runtime uses FlatBuffers 1.12.

 To update the ORT file format schema and generated files:
 1. Modify [the ORT file format schema](ort.fbs).